A Few of the Many Reasons for Renewing Your Marriage Vows

 This is my oath; I pledge to the end

 You are my lover, you are my friend

-Diana, trying to convey his deep never ending love for you, Peter has given you a most beautiful present.
-May this lovely gift always remind you of how deeply he loves you!-
+Diana, trying to convey his deep never-ending love for you, Peter would like to give you a most special and beautiful token.
+May this lovely gift always remind you of how deeply he loves you!

 Peter Will Now Say:

-Diana, I have given you this bracelet as a symbol of my love and of the vows I have spoken today.
-May this bracelet forever remind you that I love you with all of my heart!
+Diana, I give you this bracelet as a symbol of my love and of the vows I have spoken today.
+May this bracelet forever remind you that I love you with all my heart!